The co-op bookstore for avid readers

 Drew Daywalt

-The crayons are back and brighter than ever in this board book of colors from the creators of the #1 New York Times Best Sellers, The Day the Crayons Quit and The Day the Crayons Came Home.
+NATIONAL BESTSELLER - The Crayons are back and brighter than ever in this small, sturdy board book, from the creators of the #1 New York Times bestseller The Day the Crayons Quit.
+The perfect way to bring the fun of the Crayons to their youngest fanbase!

-From the creative minds behind the The Day the Crayons Quit and The Day the Crayons Came Home, comes a fun board book introducing young readers to colors.
+From the creative minds behind The Day the Crayons Quit and The Day the Crayons Came Home, comes a fun approach to introducing young readers to colors.

 Book Details